-- Ensure that your Internal Domains are properly configured.
-They should contain your Active Directory zone (and/or other internal zones) in order to reduce the volume of high frequency queries.
+- Ensure that your Internal Domains are properly configured within Domain Management on your Umbrella dashboard.
+They should contain your Active Directory zone (and/or other internal zones) in order to reduce the volume of high-frequency queries.

 - Review some of the PAT settings on the firewall: